hdShang/arxiv-daily/docs/cs-AI/2025-08-12/papers/250808632v1-agrigpt-a-large-language-model-ecosystem-for-agriculture.md

 ---
 layout: default
-title: AgriGPT: a Large Language Model Ecosystem for Agriculture
+title: "AgriGPT: a Large Language Model Ecosystem for Agriculture"
 ---

 # AgriGPT: a Large Language Model Ecosystem for Agriculture